St Augustine's Abbey: Restoration to present

 The condition of the abbey did not go unnoticed.
 In 1844 a rich young landowner, member of parliament, and generous churchman, Alexander James Beresford Hope, visited the ruins, found them deplorable, and bought them.
 Inspired by the missionary zeal of the Reverend Edward Coleridge, Hope and other donors gave additional money to restore and construct buildings for the establishment of a college to train young men as missionaries in the British colonies.
 They envisioned a dual purpose for the college: (a) to educate missionaries and (b) to excavate and preserve the abbey remains.
 St Augustine's Missionary College remained in existence until 1947.
 However, on the night of 31 May 1942, its buildings were so badly damaged by a German Blitz raid that the college ceased operations.

-From 1952 to 1967, the Missionary College buildings were used as The Central College of the Anglican Communion.
+From 1952 to 1967, the Missionary College buildings were used as the Central College of the Anglican Communion.

-From 1969 to 1976 the college was used by the theological department of King's College London as a base for final year ordination preparation.
+From 1969 to 1976, the college buildings were used by the theological department of King's College London as a base for final year ordination preparation.

 Since 1976, the college buildings, together with some new ones, have been used by the King's School, Canterbury, for boarding houses and the school library.
-This part of the St Augustine's Abbey site was purchased by the school in 1994.
+This part of the St Augustine's Abbey site was at first leased and then in 1994 bought by the school.

 In 1940 the ruins of the abbey were taken into the care of the British government and are now managed by English Heritage.
 The Abbey is part of a UNESCO World Heritage Site with Canterbury Cathedral and St Martin's Church.